dlanza1/ExDeMon/doc/users-manual.md

 Group by can be set to ALL, then each metric will be treated independently.
 If group by is configured to ALL (or all attributes the metrics contain are listed) there is no attributes to differenciate metrics and aggregate them, so aggregation is done over the historical values coming from the metric.

 You need to specify what the variables in your equation represent by declaring variables.
 Then, &lt;variable-id-X&gt; can be used in the equation.
-The type of a variable is determined by the aggregation operation, if no aggregation operation is applied, it can become any time in the equation.
+The type of a variable is determined by the aggregation operation, if no aggregation operation is applied, it can become any type in the equation.

 Variables are supposed to be updated periodically.
 In case they are not updated, its value expires after the period of time specified with the parameter "expire".
 You can make variables to never expire configuring "expire" parameter to "never".
 By default, variables get expired after 10 minutes.
 If a variable expires and the variable is used for the computation, no metrics will be produced.
 For aggregations, individual values are removed from the aggregation if they are not updated after such period.
 In the case all the values for a given aggregated variable expire, count is 0.

 A variable could be the result of an aggregation of values.
 Values from all metrics that pass the specified filter (and after grouping) will be aggregated.
-Note that in order to differentiate between metric, any attribute not specified in "groupby" will be used.
+Note that in order to differentiate between metrics, attributes specified in "aggregation.attributes" will be used, by default all attributes not specified in groupby will be used.
+Only attributes not specified in groupby can be used in "aggregation.attributes".
 This can be configured using the "aggregate" parameter, where you configure the operation to perform the aggregation.
 Operation determines the variable type.
 The maximum number of different metrics that can be aggregated is 100000, if more, oldest metrics are removed.

 Aggregation operations available and the corresponding type: